Cullen railway station: Services

 The GNoSR station was served by through trains running between Aberdeen and Elgin.
 There were no Sunday services.

 The station infrastructure

 Cullen station had a single curved platform with the typical wooden style of station building, however it was larger than many of the others with a central canopy between two wings. a passing loop was not provided.
 The 1902 OS map shows a weighing machine in the goods yard, several sidings and a goods shed.
 A station agent's or stationmaster's cottage sat near to the station.

 The line was predominantly single track apart from a double track section between Buckie and Portessie.
 Track lifting took place shortly after closure in 1968.

 The Cullen viaducts

-Cullen viaduct (NJ 50623 67213) is a category B listed structure with eight arches, built to carry a single track, constructed in 1884 and approached by substantial embankments.
-It was "designed around hollow masonry piers founded on concrete bases up to 20 feet (6.1m) below ground level, the limestone blocks being filled with rubble.
-The arches were built of red bricks set in cement with a ring of ashlar on each side, while the parapets were of blue limestone with a freestone capping."
-P M Barnett was the engineer responsible, such structures being made necessary by the refusal to permit the railway on an easier access through the Seafield Estate's property.
-To the east a single arch bridge survives, a four arch viaduct and finally another four-arched bridge.
-These structures were saved from demolition and now form part of a cycle route.
+Cullen Viaduct is a category B listed structure with eight arches, built to carry a single track, constructed in 1884 and approached by substantial embankments.

 Station remnants

 The station was demolished and the site is occupied by housing, however the Cullen railway viaducts were saved from demolition.